Emblems

 Flag of Navassa

-Also known as the Sirène Royale, the flag of Navassa takes inspiration from the Royal Coat of Arms.
-It features a blue background with a white cross, divided into four quarters: in the first and fourth is a golden silhouette of a crowned mermaid; in the second and third are three white shells, arranged.
+Also known as the Sirène Royale, the Flag of Navassa takes inspiration from the Royal Coat of Arms.
+It features a blue background with a white cross, with a golden silhouette of a crowned mermaid in the first and fourth quadrants and three white shells arranged in the second and third.

 Royal Standard

 The Royal Standard is the Sovereign’s personal flag, displayed on any building or vehicle they are in.
-Like the Sirène Royale, it features a blue background a white cross.
-However, the Crown of Navassa is within each of the quarters, with the royal family arms in the center.
+It features a blue background with a white cross, defaced with the Royal Arms of Navassa and crown.
+In each of the quarters is a crown.